oc-hacker/Peer-Genius/README.md

 3. Fill in environment variables
    1. Server: copy contents of `env_stub` into a file named `.env`.
 Fill out all relevant information. (in this branch .env should already be filled out for you)
-   2. Client: copy contents of `config.stub.js` into a file called `config.js` and fill out all relevant information.
+   2. Client: copy contents of `config.stub.js` into a file called `config.js` and fill out all relevant information. (best to not touch it though)

 4. Run development servers on both client and server by opening two different Terminal windows: